symfony/panther/README.md

 * supports custom [Selenium server](https://www.seleniumhq.org) installations
 * supports remote browser testing services including [SauceLabs](https://saucelabs.com/) and [BrowserStack](https://www.browserstack.com/)

-### Use the `ServerListener` to always have a running web server
+### Using the `ServerListener` to Always Have a Running Web Server

-When you use the Panthère client, the web server running in background will be started at runtime and stopped at test's teardown.
+When you use the Panther client, the web server running in background will be started at runtime and stopped at test's teardown.

 If you want to save a few performances and launch the server at PHPUnit startup, you can add the `ServerListener` to